 - board The position.
 The entire move stack will be sent to the engine. - limit An instance of chess.engine.Limit that determines when to stop thinking. - game Optional.
 An arbitrary object that identifies the game.
 Will automatically inform the engine if the object is not equal to the previous game (e.g., ucinewgame, new). - info Selects which additional information to retrieve from the engine.
 INFO_NONE, INFO_BASE (basic information that is trivial to obtain), INFO_SCORE, INFO_PV, INFO_REFUTATION, INFO_CURRLINE, INFO_ALL or any bitwise combination.
-Some overhead is associated with parsing extra information. - ponder Whether the engine should keep analysing in the background even after the result has been returned. - root_moves Optional.
+Some overhead is associated with parsing extra information. - ponder Whether the engine should keep analysing in the background even after the result has been returned. - draw_offered Whether the engine's opponent has offered a draw.
+Ignored by UCI engines. - root_moves Optional.
 Consider only root moves from this list. - options Optional.
 A dictionary of engine options for the analysis.
 The previous configuration will be restored after the analysis is complete.
 You can permanently apply a configuration with configure().